 "Okay," her mother said, retrieving the carton from the floor while her daughter polished off a box of leftover chicken tenders and chugged a two-liter soda.

-"Honey, as you've gotten...bigger, food doesn't last as long as it used to.
-Perhaps you should eat slower.
-Have some water first"
+"Honey, as you've gotten...bigger, food doesn't last like it used to.
+Perhaps you could slow down.
+Have some water first."

-Cody ignored her mother, letting loose a thunderous belch as she retrieved the tub of leftover beef stew.
+Cody let loose a thunderous belch and retrieved the tub of leftover beef stew.
 She shoveled the contents into her mouth and left the container on the counter.
-Her mother continued picking up after her.
+Her mother continued to pick up after her.

 "Have you seen a doctor yet?"

 "Next opening is in two weeks," Cody said, pouring the remainder of a bag of chips into her mouth.
-Her phone vibrated in her pocket and she promptly tossed the bag aside and rose to her feet, remaining hunched over with the eight-foot ceiling pressed against the small of her back.
+Her phone vibrated in her pocket.
+She tossed the bag aside and rose to her feet, remaining hunched over with the eight-foot ceiling pressed against the small of her back.
 She tapped the screen and scanned the notification.

 "I'll be down for dinner."

-Her mother nodded and stepped aside as her daughter squeezed past her and into the living room.
-Crawling up the stairs, Cody's broad hips splintered several uprights in the wooden banister before she straightened her legs to get more clearance.
-Her mother watched her progress with a heavy sigh, her mother retrieved the wood glue from a nearby cabinet, glancing over to monitor the industrial-sized pot of boiling pasta and two casseroles baking in the oven.
+Her mother nodded and stepped aside as her daughter squeezed past her into the living room.
+Crawling up the stairs, Cody's broad hips splintered several uprights in the wooden banister.
+She straightened her legs to get more clearance.
+Her mother watched her progress with a heavy sigh.
+She retrieved the wood glue from a nearby cabinet, glancing over to monitor the industrial-sized pot of boiling pasta and two casseroles baking in the oven.

 "I love you, sweetie."

-Cody crawled up the narrow stairwell and down the hallway to her room.
-She squeezed herself inside and shut the door behind her.
+Cody reached the top of the stairwell and crawled down the hallway to her room.
+She squeezed inside and shut the door behind her.
 Laying on a bed barely as long as her legs, she set her elbow on her desk and propped her feet on a chair.
 She opened her messages.